 3. Poke the meat to see if juices are red or clear

 Pictured Recipe: Persian Grilled Chicken

 This method applies to chicken specifically.
-If you poke a chicken breast and the juices that escape are clear, then it is probably done.
-If the juices are red or have a pinkish color, your chicken may need some more time on the heat.
-Some people don't like this method because a) you really don't want to consume chicken that is cooked below 165°F (and you wouldn't really know unless you used a thermometer or cut into it) and b) those juices that are escaping are arguably better staying in your meat to keep it moist.
+For properly cooked chicken, if you cut into it and the juices run clear, then the chicken is fully cooked.
+If the juices are red or have a pinkish color, your chicken may need to be cooked a bit longer.
+Some home cooks don't like this method because a) you really don't want to consume chicken that is cooked below 165°F (and you wouldn't really know unless you used a thermometer or cut into it) and b) those juices that are escaping are arguably better staying in your meat to keep it moist.

 4. Check the size-did the meat shrink?

 Pictured Recipe: Grilled Fennel-Rubbed Pork Chops & Apricots

 It's easy to get thrown off by observing just the exterior color of your meat, especially when it comes to something like grilling.
 Your steak or chicken breast could look ready to eat on the outside with lovely grill marks, but still be cold on the inside.
 One thing you can observe when you cook on the grill is the size of your meat.
 If it looks nice and charred on the outside but hasn't shrunk at all, it probably needs a longer cooking time.
 If it starts to look smaller, then chances are it's close to done.
 The change will be subtle.
 If your meat is quite a bit smaller than when you started, it may be overcooked.